1ADIS1/xai-sverl/TUTORIAL.md

 Exact implementation of this environment is out of scope for this tutorial.
 However, you can find the full source code on our GitHub [7].

 In this simple environment we will introduce 2 models/policies and try to interpret their actions.
 For that reason, we first need to describe the environment in terms of Markov Decision Process:
-- State is the grid, consisting of 9 cells.
+- **State** is the grid, consisting of 9 cells.
-- Action is an input from the user to place a shape.
+- **Action** is an input from the user to place a shape.
 In our case, we have 9 actions, one for each cell.
 Environment handles the turns automatically, so that is why you do not need to worry about which shape to put.
-- Rewards
+- **Reward** is either 0 or 1 (player either wins a game or looses)
-- Policies: random and minimax.
+- **Policies**: random and minimax.
-  - Random policy outputs a random legal move, i.e. it cannot place a shape on the occupied cell or make turns when the game is finished.
+  - **Random** policy outputs a random legal move, i.e. it cannot place a shape on the occupied cell or make turns when the game is finished.
-  - Minimax calculates all possible game outcomes for both players, and compares them.
+  - **Minimax** calculates all possible game outcomes for both players, and compares them.
 As output it produces the action, which leads to a maximum available value.

 ## Shapley values applied to policy

 Before applying the method, we need to define terms and try to understand them.

-Policy takes a state and returns the probability distribution over possible actions.
+- **Policy** takes a state and returns the probability distribution over possible actions.
-Observation is the state with some of the features (cells) hidden.
+- **Observation** is the state with some of the features (cells) hidden.

 The first method to interpret the reinforcement learning model is to apply shapley values directly to the policy,

-The value function used to evaluate a policy, as defined in the paper, is the expected probability of each action over the distribution of possible states (given current partial observation).
+The **value function** used to evaluate a policy, as defined in the paper, is the expected probability of each action over the distribution of possible states (given current partial observation).

 ```math
 v^\pi(C) = \pi_c(a|s) = \sum_{s' \in S} p^\pi(s'|s_C) \pi(a|s')